History of Rio Grande do Sul: Overview

 At the end of the century, trade grew stronger, immigrants of other origins such as Italians and Jews arrived, and at the turn of the 20th century, Rio Grande do Sul had become the third largest economy in Brazil, with a growing industry and a rich bourgeois class.
 However, it was still a state divided by serious political rivalries, and there were more bloody crises.
-At this time Positivism was outlining the government program, creating a dynasty of politicians inherited from Júlio de Castilhos that ruled until the 1960s and influenced all of Brazil, especially Getúlio Vargas, who in his origin was a castillista.
+At this time Positivism was outlining the government program, creating a dynasty of politicians inherited from Júlio de Castilhos that ruled until the 1960s and influenced all of Brazil, especially Getúlio Vargas, who in his origin was a castilhista.
 During the period of the military dictatorship, Rio Grande do Sul faced many difficulties with freedom of expression, as did the whole country, but the economic growth of the Brazilian Miracle provided for investments in infrastructure.
 By the end of the cycle, however, the state had accumulated enormous public debt.

 In the last decades, the state has been consolidating a dynamic and diversified economy, although linked to the agricultural sector, and has gained a reputation as having a politicized and educated population.
 Even though there are many challenges to be overcome and great regional differences, in general, the state has improved its quality of life reaching indexes higher than the national average, has projected itself culturally throughout Brazil, and has begun a process of opening to other scenarios in the face of globalization, while it has started to pay more attention to its historical roots, its internal diversity, the minorities, and its environment.